 Strong Web Password

 A lot of WordPress issues can be avoided with good habits and a strong password is one of them.
 A good password protects your site from brute attack and acts as a security gateway for your site.
-If a hacker is able to hack your administrator account, then he can install scripts that can possibly damage your whole server.
+If an attacker is able to hack your administrator account, then he can install scripts that can possibly damage your whole server.
 Do not use predictable and weak passwords (first name, last name, etc), try to use combination of letters and numerals, which are more difficult to guess.

 Databases Access via a Root Account